MiniDiscs (Hacked)

 MiniDiscs [Hacked] is a compilation album by the English rock band Radiohead, released in 2019.
 It comprises more than 16 hours of demos, rehearsals, live performances and other material recorded while Radiohead were working on their 1997 album OK Computer.

 The recordings were taken from MiniDiscs belonging to the singer, Thom Yorke, and were not intended for release.
-According to some reports, a collector demanded a ransom from Radiohead, but he denied this, saying he instead planned to sell the recordings to fans; this was corroborated by fans who negotiated with him.
-After the collector leaked the recordings online, Radiohead released them through the music sharing site Bandcamp for 18 days, with all proceeds going to the environmentalist group Extinction Rebellion.
+According to some reports, a bootleg collector demanded a ransom from Radiohead.
+However, the collector denied this, saying he instead planned to sell the recordings to fans.
+This was corroborated by fans who negotiated with him.
+After the recordings were leaked online, Radiohead released them through the music sharing site Bandcamp for 18 days, with all proceeds going to the environmentalist group Extinction Rebellion.

 The compilation received positive reviews.
 Though critics said that its size made it daunting for some listeners, they praised the insight into the making of OK Computer.

 Content

 MiniDiscs [Hacked] contains more than 16 hours of demos, rehearsals, outtakes, and live performances recorded while Radiohead were working on their third album, OK Computer (1997).
 The recordings were taken from MiniDiscs belonging to the Radiohead singer, Thom Yorke.
 They include unreleased songs, alternative mixes, early versions of OK Computer songs (such as an extended version of "Paranoid Android"), and versions of the later songs "Lift", "True Love Waits", "Nude", "Last Flowers", "Motion Picture Soundtrack" and "Life in a Glasshouse".
 "Poison" is an early version of "Exit Music (For a Film)", with different lyrics.